BRISC Claims Bordereaux AnALYST

 Yes.
 Brisc is SOC 2 Type II certified and CCPA compliant.
 Each customer deployment runs in a secure, isolated environment on Microsoft Azure with Active Directory RBAC for access controls.
 Every file processed includes a complete audit trail covering field mappings, validation decisions, and exceptions flagged.

-How is this different from the Brisc Claims Agent (FNOL triage)?
+How is this different from the Brisc Claims Analyst (FNOL triage)?

-The Claims Bordereaux Agent and the Claims Agent solve different problems.
-The Claims Agent handles real-time FNOL triage — ingesting claims notifications as they arrive, extracting details, scoring severity, and routing for adjuster review.
-The Claims Bordereaux Agent handles periodic claims data reporting — the monthly bordereaux files from program partners that need to be cleaned, validated, and ingested into your claims system.
+The Claims Bordereaux Analyst and the Claims Analyst solve different problems.
+The Claims Analyst handles real-time FNOL triage — ingesting claims notifications as they arrive, extracting details, scoring severity, and routing for adjuster review.
+The Claims Bordereaux Analyst handles periodic claims data reporting — the monthly bordereaux files from program partners that need to be cleaned, validated, and ingested into your claims system.
 One is about incoming claim events in real time.
 The other is about claims data management at the portfolio and program level.